umbrew/org.umbrew.hibernate.database.worker.backend/README.md

 @ConcurrencyManagement(BEAN)
 public class DatabaseHibernateSearchController extends AbstractDatabaseHibernateSearchController {

-    @PersistenceContext(name = "my-databasesource") //point to the database where the LuceneWork is stored private Session session;
+    @PersistenceContext(name = "myPersistenceUnit") //point to the persistence context that is configured to use Hibernate Search private EntityManager entityManager;

     @Override
-    protected void cleanSessionIfNeeded(Session arg0) {
-    }

-    @Override
     protected Session getSession() {
+    	// Unwrap the Hibernate session object
-        return session;
+        return (Session) entityManager.getDelegate();
     }

     @PostConstruct
     public void start() {

+        // Schedule your cluster-aware Quartz job here
+        // (ensure that the jub is only run by one cluster node at any given time)

-        // Schedule your Quartz job here and let it call the processWorkQueue() method }
+        // The job that you schedule should call the processWorkQueue() method in the super class
+        // (this singleton is extending AbstractDatabaseHibernateSearchController)
+        // (alternatively you could let the job itself extend the AbstractDatabaseHibernateSearchController)

     }

+}
 ```

+The above example illustrates how to use an EJB singleton component to schedule a quartzjob - which then again, periodically invokes the `processWorkQueue()` method.
+Alternatively, if your EJB container already supports clusterwide Timer beans, then you could also just use that.
+Or something completely different.
+The choice is all yours.
+Just remember one thing: your application must have some "job-like" functionality that periodically calls the  `processWorkQueue()`  method.
+Failure to have this will result in two problems.
+Firstly, nothing will ever be indexed.
+Secondly, at some point in time your database will hit excessive disk usage problems - caused by an ever-growing amount of rows in table `lucene_work`.

 ## Configuration.
 The following configuration is supported in the persistence.xml